aefremov88/NKI-sequence-alignment/README.md

 ## Background
 The Smith–Waterman algorithm solves the problem of local sequence alignment: given two sequences, it identifies the best matching pair of substrings by computing an optimal alignment score based on a user-defined scoring scheme.
 This includes a reward for character matches, penalties for mismatches, and gap penalties for insertions or deletions.
 It plays a foundational role in bioinformatics, identifying similar regions between DNA, RNA, or protein sequences.
 Due to its quadratic time complexity and the massive scale of modern sequencing datasets—often involving sequences with billions of elements—Smith–Waterman becomes a major computational bottleneck in genomic pipelines.
 There are GPU-accelerated libraries, such as CUDASW++, that take advantage of parallelism to achieve large speedups.

-The algorithm's structure makes it well-suited for systolic arrays, as it involves computing a 2D dynamic programming matrix where each cell $H{i,j}$ depends only on its top, left, and top-left neighbors.
+The algorithm's structure makes it well-suited for systolic arrays, as it involves computing a 2D dynamic programming matrix where each cell $H_{i,j}$ depends only on its top, left, and top-left neighbors.
 As shown in the diagram, each cell is computed as the maximum of the match/mismatch score from the diagonal and possible insertion or deletion scores from the top or left, adjusted by gap penalties.
 This regular, local data dependency pattern aligns perfectly with the systolic array model, where processing elements (PEs) are arranged in a 2D grid and communicate only with neighbors in a rhythmic, pipelined fashion.
 Each PE can compute one cell and pass necessary values to adjacent PEs.
 This makes the Smith–Waterman algorithm an excellent candidate for implementation on AWS Trainium via the Neuron Kernel Interface (NKI).

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/a/ad/Smith-Waterman-Algorithm-Scoring-1.png" width="400"/>